CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-24-python4_fileIO.md

 To interact with files in python, you must open the file and assign it to a variable - this is now a python file object.
 All operations on the contents of a file must be done using this variable (not the file name itself!).
 Once all operations are finished, the file must be closed.
 Importantly, your computer's operating system limits the number of files which can be open at once (type the command `ulimit -n` to the command line to see how many), so it is very important to always close files when you are finished.

 There are two basic ways to open and close files.
 Note that these two chunks of code are equivalent in their output.

+Open and close with open() and close()
 {% highlight python %}

-# Open and close with open() and close()
 file_handle = open("important_file.txt", "r") # Open as read-only
 contents = file_handle.readlines() # Read contents of file and save as a list file_handle.close() # Close file when finished (important!!)
+{% endhighlight %}

-# Open with the *with* control flow command.
+Open with the *with* control flow command.
 The file automatically closes outside the scope of the with.
 This is what I prefer to use.
+{% highlight python %}
 with open("important_file.txt", "r") as file_handle:
   contents = file_handle.readlines()
 {% endhighlight %}